 Google is moving beyond just page speed as a ranking factor.
 Beginning in May 2021, Core Web Vitals will become a ranking factor.

 According to Google, this “initiative provides unified guidance about quality signals that are essential for all sites to deliver a great user experience on the web.”

 2. Perform Competitor Analysis on Website Content

 Organic Keyword Research

-It fairly common to find a single page, like the one highlighted above, ranking for hundreds (even thousands) of related keywords.
-It can often be much more efficient to concentrate on creating a better version of a top-performing page than to focus on a single keyword or phrase.
+It’s quite common to find a single page, like those above, ranking for hundreds (or even thousands) of related keywords.
+It can be much more efficient to concentrate on creating a better version of a top-performing page than to focus on a single keyword or phrase.

 You have the option of filtering to: